-Section 5 (e) allows for continuation of a collaborative law proves even if a party and a collaborative lawyer terminate their lawyer-client relationship, if a successor collaborative lawyer is engaged in a defined period of time and under conditions and with documentation which indicate that the parties want the collaborative law process to continue.
+Section 5(e) allows for continuation of a collaborative law proves even if a party and a collaborative lawyer terminate their lawyer-client relationship, if a successor collaborative lawyer is engaged in a defined period of time and under conditions and with documentation which indicate that the parties want the collaborative law process to continue.

-Section 5(f) allows all parties to agree to take action to present an agreement resulting from a collaborative law process to a tribunal for approval under section 8 without terminating the process.
+Section 5(f) allows all parties to agree to present an agreement resulting from a collaborative law process to a tribunal for approval under section 8 without terminating the process.
 Read together, these sections allow, for example, collaborative lawyers in divorce proceedings to present uncontested settlement agreements to the court for approval and incorporation into a court order as local practice dictates.
-The collaborative law process - and the evidentiary privilege for collaborative law communications - is not terminated by
+The collaborative law process - and the evidentiary privilege for collaborative law communications - is not terminated by presentation of the settlement agreement to the court.

-1 presentation of the settlement agreement to the court.
-2 3 SECTION 6.
-PROCEEDINGS PENDING BEFORE TRIBUNAL; STATUS 4 REPORT.
-5 (a) Parties to a proceeding pending before a tribunal may sign a collaborative law 6 participation agreement to seek to resolve a matter related to the proceeding.
-Parties shall file 7 promptly a notice of the agreement with the tribunal after the collaborative law participation 8 agreement is signed.
-Subject to subsection (c) and Section 7 and 8, the filing operates as a stay of 9 the proceeding.
-10 (b) Parties shall file promptly a notice of termination in a record with the tribunal when a 11 collaborative law process terminates.
-The stay of the proceeding under subsection (a) is lifted 12 when the notice is filed with the tribunal.
-The notice may not specify any reason for the 13 termination.
-14 (c) A tribunal may require parties and collaborative lawyers to provide status reports on 15 the proceeding.
-16 (d) Except as authorized by subsection (e), a status report may not include a report, 17 assessment, evaluation, recommendation, finding, or other communication regarding a 18 collaborative law process.
-19 (e) A tribunal may require parties and lawyers to disclose in a status report: 20 (1) whether the process is occurring or has terminated and whether an agreement 21 was reached; or 22 (2) a collaborative law communication as permitted under Section 18.
-23 (f) A communication made in violation of subsection (d) may not be considered by a 24 tribunal.
-25 (g) If a notice of collaborative law process is filed in a pending proceeding, a tribunal and their collaborative lawyers appropriate notice and an opportunity to be heard.
+SECTION 6.
+PROCEEDINGS PENDING BEFORE TRIBUNAL; STATUS REPORT.

+- (a) Parties to a proceeding pending before a tribunal may sign a collaborative law participation agreement to seek to resolve a matter related to the proceeding.
+Parties shall file promptly a notice of the agreement with the tribunal after the collaborative law participation agreement is signed.
+Subject to subsection (c) and Section 7 and 8, the filing operates as a stay of the proceeding. - (b) Parties shall file promptly a notice of termination in a record with the tribunal when a collaborative law process terminates.
+The stay of the proceeding under subsection (a) is lifted when the notice is filed with the tribunal.
+The notice may not specify any reason for the termination. - (c) A tribunal may require parties and collaborative lawyers to provide status reports on the proceeding. - (d) Except as authorized by subsection (e), a status report may not include a report, assessment, evaluation, recommendation, finding, or other communication regarding a collaborative law process. - (e) A tribunal may require parties and lawyers to disclose in a status report whether the

+- 1 process is ongoing or concluded. - 2 (f) A communication made in violation of subsection (d) may not be considered by a - 3 tribunal. - 4 (g) If a notice of a collaborative law process is filed in a pending proceeding, a tribunal - 5 may not dismiss the proceeding based on delay or failure to prosecute without providing parties - 6 and their collaborative lawyers appropriate notice and an opportunity to be heard.